yomikochan/yomikochan.github.io/_posts/2018-10-23-union-find.md

 ## Algorithm implementation

-The C language code as follow:
+The C code as follows:

 ```cpp
 #include <iostream>